bengjerstad/multiuselogserver/README.md

 The server is a hug server: http://www.hug.rest/
 The hug server exposes a RESTFUL API and allows the logging and data analysis to take place in python3.
 The python code pushes and pulls from a sqlite3 database file.
-The design goal is to use the same server that is running windowslogonofflogger, except a diffent port number.
+The design goal is to use the same server that is running windowslogonofflogger.

 3. An HTML/javascript front end to get the data from the server to the admin.